mtth/scratch.vim/README.rst

 By default the contents of the scratch window are lost when leaving Vim.
 To enable cross-session persistence, set the `g:scratch_persistence_file` option to a valid file path.
-Optionally syntax highlighting can be enable for the scratch window by setting `g:scratch_syntax` to the corresponding file type, for example `let g:scratch_syntax = "markdown"`.
+Optionally syntax highlighting can be enabled for the scratch window by setting `g:scratch_syntax` to the corresponding file type, for example `let g:scratch_syntax = "markdown"`.